shivjeetsins72/techAlchemy/README.md

     CREATE USER 'shivjeet'@'localhost' IDENTIFIED BY 'Shivjeets7@@';
     command:
     GRANT ALL PRIVILEGES ON * . * TO 'shivjeet'@'localhost';
 3. To use 3rd party apis you will need ApiKey.
-I have hardcode my keys in this application.
+I have hardcoded my keys in this application.
 You can use the same or you can replace them with yours.
 4. To insatll all the packages/libraries used:
     command:
     npm insatll